matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 The Matrix identifier (or identifiers) can be reconstructed from `{id without sigil}` by prepending a sigil character corresponding to `{type}`.
-To support a hierarchy of Matrix resources, more `/{type}/{id without sigil}` pairs can be appended, identifying resources inside of other resources.
+To support a hierarchy of Matrix resources, more `/{type}/{id without sigil}` pairs can be appended, identifying resources within other resources.
 As of now, there's only one such case, with exactly one additional pair - pointing to an event in a room.